VladimirVuletic/github-workflows/workflows/updating-your-project.md

 1. First, make sure your local **main** is up to date by doing a `git pull`

-2. Create a new branch called whatever you want by doing `branch new-feature` (new-feature is the name we chose here).
+2. Create a new branch called whatever you want by doing `git branch new-feature` (new-feature is the name we chose here).
 This new branch, at this moment in time is the exact copy of your main branch.
 But from now on, changes done on each branch won't affect the state on the other branch, they are independant.

 3. 'Move' to the newly created branch.
 (You actually move the cursor called **HEAD**, but that's not that important right now) by doing:
 `git checkout new‑feature`